Jump to Section

 - Audience Segmentation: Tracking item IDs and values enables you to create more granular audience segments based on specific products or services.
 These segments can then be used to tailor your ads and bids even further, improving the overall effectiveness of your campaigns.

-Dynamic Remarketing Implementation Best Practices
+Section 3: Dynamic Remarketing Implementation Best Practices

 To make the most out of dynamic remarketing events with Smart Bidding, follow these best practices: